42floors/waitress/README.md

   `s=700`: Resize the image to have a width of 700 (maintains aspect ratio) `s=x700`: Resize the image to have a height of 700 (maintains aspect ratio) `s=700x700`: Resize the image to have a width and height of 700.
 This
                maintains the aspect ratio and pads image with a background color.

 ### Options
   `#`: Crop the image to fill the specified size (This need to be URL escaped) `^`: The size specified is a minimum.
-The resulting image may be bigger `!`: Do not preserve the aspect ratio.
+The resulting image may be bigger `*`: The size specified is a maximum.
+The resulting image may be smaller `!`: Do not preserve the aspect ratio.

 ### Examples